San Marcos Growers LogoSan Marcos Growers

 Grow in full sun with occasional summer watering.
 This plant was introduced by our nursery in 1994 but though it had striking colored flowers its coarse foliage and open form made it an awkward plant in the garden and it was discontinued in 1998.
 All plants that we have seen labeled Anisodontea 'Tara's Wonder' in nurseries and in public gardens have actually been our original introduction, Anisodontea 'Tara's Pink'

-This information about Anisodontea 'Tara's Wonder' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Anisodontea 'Tara's Wonder' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 [MORE INFO]